argos44/search-algorithm/README.md

+%Hey, I'm sorry.
+I think I ate too much cake.
+Maybe it is something better than binary search.....
+I don't know if you would call it hexa %search, but it is better.

+% y is changed, and each time a halving point is defined, the row vector is sliced into half.
+That reduces the amount of data in memory, which should make it faster, somehow..... or more economical. ????

 %Initialize two vaariables, a single integer type number
 %(occupying 3 bytes in memory, plus the value of the integer, which is equalling to the databye of an integer data type)